TheForcer/vision-nio/README.md

 ## Usage

-### PiHole
+### AdGuard Home
-The PiHole module is used to get a quick overlook of the total amount of (blocked) DNS queries.
-Configure the respective section in the config file with your PiHole's IP/FQDN, and with a quick ```!v ads``` you'll get the information you need.
+The AdGuard Home module is used to get a quick overlook of the total amount of DNS queries, DNS response times and so on.
+Configure the respective section in the config file with your instance data/credentials, and with a quick ```!v ads``` you'll get the information you need.

-### UptimeRobot
+### UptimeRobot (planned to be replaced by a StatPing module)
 After supplying a (read-only) API Key from UptimeRobot in the settings file, the bot will scrape all your available monitors and output the latest Response Time (in ms) and the duration since the latest status change for each of the monitors (symbolized by ✅ and ❌ also :D).
 The command for that is ```!v uptime```

 ## Project structure